Conditions InDepth: Kidney Stones

 Kidney stones are one of the most common and painful kidney disorders.
 About 10% of people will develop a kidney stone at some point in their lives.
 For many, stones become a chronic problem.
 People who get one stone are more likely to develop others.

 The kidneys, each about the size of a fist, are located in the lower back.
 They are connected to the bladder by narrow tubes called ureters.
 The kidneys act as filters for the bloodstream.
 They catch needed substances and return them to circulation.
 They also dispose of unneeded substances in urine.
 Urine collects in the bladder and then passes through another narrow tube called the urethra and before exiting the body.

-There are five main types of kidney stones:
+There are 5 main types of kidney stones:

 Struvite stones —These stones are composed of ammonium, magnesium, and phosphate salts.
 These develop as the result of a urinary tract infection.

-Cystine stones —Due to a rare genetic disorder that causes the kidneys to accumulate excess amounts of cystine, one of the amino acids that make up proteins.
+Cystine stones —The result of a rare genetic disorder that causes the kidneys to build up excess amounts of cystine, one of the amino acids that make up proteins.